phronmophobic/blog/markdown/quineize.md

 (identity identity)
 ```

 Not a very interesting example, but it's a start.
-We will slowly work our way to the y-combinator, but first we're going to try a slightly simpler example, writing a version of factorial without explicit recursion.
+We will slowly work our way to the y combinator, but first we're going to try a slightly simpler example, writing a version of factorial without explicit recursion.